bioinform/somaticseq/README.md

+# SEQC2 branch
+This is a special branch based on SomaticSeq v2.8.1.

+Lots of custom scripts were created here to complete the SEQC-II cancer reference samples project.

+Analysis documentation and latest information about the project can also be found at [**https://sites.google.com/view/seqc2**](https://sites.google.com/view/seqc2).

+For regular uses, please use version 3 (master) branch.

 # SomaticSeq

 * SomaticSeq is an ensemble caller that has the ability to use machine learning to filter out false positives.
 The detailed documentation is included in the package, located in [docs/Manual.pdf](docs/Manual.pdf "User Manual").
 A quick guide can also be found [here](http://bioinform.github.io/somaticseq/).
 * SomaticSeq's open-access paper: [Fang LT, Afshar PT, Chhibber A, et al. An ensemble approach to accurately detect somatic mutations using SomaticSeq.
 Genome Biol.
 2015;16:197](http://dx.doi.org/10.1186/s13059-015-0758-2 "Fang LT, Afshar PT, Chhibber A, et al. An ensemble approach to accurately detect somatic mutations using SomaticSeq.
 Genome Biol.
 2015;16:197.").
 * Feel free to report issues and/or ask questions at the [Issues](../../issues "Issues") page.
 You may also email Li Tai Fang at [li_tai.fang@roche.com](li_tai.fang@roche.com).

-## SEQC2 branch
-This is a special branch based on SomaticSeq v2.
-Lots of custom scripts were created to complete the SEQC-II cancer reference samples project.
-Project documentation can also be found at [here](https://sites.google.com/view/seqc2).
-For regular uses, please use version 3 (master) branch.

 ## Requirements
 * Python 3, plus regex, pysam, numpy, and scipy libraries